Advanced Search

 DC (MW)

-Reason for appealing assigned WDCALF, NWDCALF or SECALF values:
+Reason for appealing assigned WDCALF, NWDCALF, SECALF or SCALF values:

 [add more rows if necessary; copy table for other Trading Units as required]

-ii.
-Any other BSC Seasons or historic periods, which are recommended by the Party as the basis on which WDCALF, NWDCALF or SECALF values should be recalculated in part 2 (if applicable).
+3. Any other BSC Seasons or historic periods, which are recommended by the Party as the basis on which WDCALF, NWDCALF, SECALF or SCALF values should be recalculated (if applicable).

 Proposal 1